Skiing in Lebanon

-Skiing in Lebanon has been a popular sport since an engineering student returning from studying in Switzerland brought back with him the sport of skiing to Lebanon in the early twentieth century.
+Skiing in Lebanon has been a sport since an engineering student returning from studying in Switzerland brought back with him the sport of skiing to Lebanon in the early twentieth century.
 Lebanon is home to six developed ski resorts.
 Cedars Ski Resort Bsharri is the oldest and received its first ski lift.
 Mzaar Ski Resort, Kfardebian, is Lebanon's largest ski resort.

 Overview

-Lebanon, a mountainous country with summits reaching heights of over 10,000 feet, is sometimes referred to as the "Switzerland of the East".
+Lebanon, a mountainous country with summits reaching heights of over 3,000 metres (10,000 feet), is sometimes referred to as the "Switzerland of the East".

 Lebanon is home to six well-maintained ski resorts on the Mount Lebanon range that faces the Mediterranean.
 They have a combined 49 ski lifts with pistes totaling 300 km in length.

 Lebanon's ski resorts are accessible on a day trip with the nearest ski resorts less than an hour's drive from the capital, Beirut.
-The sociable Lebanese ensure that the après-ski scene is as memorable as the skiing.
+The après-ski scene in Lebanon is often seen as a crucial part of skiing, and is hence very enjoyable and memorable.
 A seventh ski field, a steep and rugged one that is suitable for the most intrepid skiers only, is at Mount Hermon, but due to the political situation with Israel and Syria, the field has never been developed into a resort.
 In 2005, plans for a US$1 billion skiing resort, Sannine Zenith, were revealed.